aws-samples/aws-analytics-reference-architecture/core/README.md

 # Construct Definition

-This construct deploys an end-to-end platform to explore and experiment with data in a data lake using spark engine deployed in EMR on EKS.
+This construct deploys an end-to-end platform to explore and experiment with data in a data lake using spark engine deployed in EMR on EKS, and a Jupyter notebook infrastructure based on EMR Studio

 ## What it deploys